 A bloke singing ‘Up There Cazaly’ and why, there’s Mick Malthouse bottom left!
 Tight like a tiger, that Mick.

-The Ruby Slipper office, proudly bedecked and showing our support for Collingwood.
+The Ruby Assembly office, proudly bedecked and showing our support for Collingwood.

 A team that welcomes all comers…. whether you’re a tattoo lover….

 …. or a Broady boy made good in a suit.

 Ahhh.
 The romance.
 Enjoy Grand Final Day tomorrow everyone!